vigetlabs/microcosm/docs/guides/01-overview.md

 Of course there is sophistication in _what_ they return.
 For example Microcosm will wait for Promises to resolve before doing anything with them.
 However this will be covered in a later guide specifically about actions.

-The important thing about actions is that they represent an account something that has happened.
+The important thing about actions is that they represent an account of something that has happened.
 Microcosm keeps a ledger of the output to perform discrete operations on state:

 ```javascript
 import Microcosm from 'microcosm'